Izutsu stable

 Sakahoko died at the age of 58 in September 2019.
-The stable's wrestlers and tokoyama were temporarily under the care of Kagamiyama, a director of the Japan Sumo Association and fellow member of the Tokitsukaze group, but moved to Michinoku stable, which is run by the former stablemate of Sakahoko, former ōzeki Kirishima, and originally branched off from Izutsu in 1974.
+The stable's wrestlers and were temporarily under the care of Kagamiyama, a director of the Japan Sumo Association and fellow member of the Tokitsukaze group, but moved to Michinoku stable, which is run by the former stablemate of Sakahoko, Kirishima, and originally branched off from Izutsu in 1974.
 Demolition of the building that housed Izutsu stable began on 4 November 2020.
 The Izutsu elder name was used from 2020 to 2023 by the former Toyonoshima of the affiliated Tokitsukaze stable.